scikit-optimize/scikit-optimize/CONTRIBUTING.md

 Scikit-Optimize is an open-source project and contributions of all kinds are welcome.

+You can contribute with documentation, examples, reviewing pull requests, code, helping answer questions in issues, creating visualizations, maintaining project infrastructure, and writing user stories.
+All of these are equally important and the current contributors don't (yet) cover all of these topics.
+Code contributions are our strong point, so help us help you to make other types of contributions.

 Contributions should follow these guidelines:

 * all changes by pull request (PR);
+* please prefix the title of your pull request with `[MRG]` if the contribution is complete and should be subjected to a detailed review;
+* create a PR as early as possible, marking it with `[WIP]` while you work on it (good to avoid duplicated work, get broad review of functionality or API, or seek collaborators);
 * a PR solves one problem (do not mix problems together in one PR) with the minimal set of changes;
 * describe why you are proposing the changes you are proposing;